SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 After you created your Azure Queue storage, you created the app ID for app-only access, the Azure Function, and the site design.
 You then triggered the Microsoft Flow from the site design.

 To test the results, create a new site.
 In your SharePoint tenant, select **SharePoint** > **Create Site** > **Team Site**.
 Your new site design should show up as a design option.
-Notice the that the site design is applied after the site is created.
+N            otice the that the site design is applied after the site is created.
 If you configured it correctly, your flow will be triggered.
 You can check the run history of the flow to verify that it ran correctly.
 Note that the footer might not show up immediately; if you don't see it, wait a minute and reload your site to check again.